LuckyHimeko/LuckyHimeko/README.md

-- 👋 Hi, I’m @LuckyHimeko
+- 👋 Hello there, I’m @LuckyHimeko
 - 👀 I’m interested in Linux Debian, Python, Supercomputers and Hardware.
+- Terminals are fun.
+My computer is my best friend (until he starts yelling about Windows stuff...)
-- 🌱 I’m currently learning Python, I'm a newbie dev
+- 🌱 I’m currently learning Python and Java, I'm a newbie dev!
+- I love sleeping and gaming.
+When I am not working I am either doing one of those two :P!
+The LuckyHimeko duality is like the wave-particle duality :P

 <!---
 LuckyHimeko/LuckyHimeko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.